softkraftco/terraform-nodeping/README.md

 This project includes a Makefile to ease standard every day tasks.
 Currently this includes three commands:
 - `make build` - builds the package,
-- `make install` - builds the package, and moves it to terraform plugins (this assumes `OS_ARCH=linux_amd64`, edit the Makefile if otherwise),
+- `make install` - builds the package, and moves it to terraform plugins,
-- `make test` - re-installs the provider, and runs tests.
+- `make run_tests` - installs the provider, and runs tests.

-TODO: OS_ARCH as environment variable.
+For `make install` (and by extension `make run_tests`) to work, an `OS_ARCH` environment variable should be set.
+If it's not present, then "linux_amd64" is assumed.

 Note that terraform keeps a checksum of providers in projects state, so after every plugin re-installation terraform state needs to be reset.